8 ways to heal from the Epstein-Barr virus

 The Epstein-Barr virus is one of the most common human viruses today.
 Part of the herpes family, most of us are exposed to this virus at some point in our lives.
 The virus is passed through bodily fluids, primarily saliva.
 Even though the Epstein-Barr virus is so common, we know little about its far-reaching effects on our health.
 While most in the conventional medical community agree that the Epstein-Barr virus plays a role in the development of diseases like Multiple Sclerosis, the majority also believe we all have the Epstein-Barr virus in our systems and it isn’t a problem for most of us.

 After finding the work of Anthony William (I talk about his work in this post and also used this book and this book in my healing), my mind opened to the possibility that we are severely under-diagnosing (and most of the time completely missing) chronic health conditions that are caused by the Epstein-Barr virus.
-Conditions like breast cancer, Hashimoto’s thyroiditis, lupus, tinnitus, vertigo, fibromyalgia, chronic fatigue syndrome and more.
+Conditions like chronic fatigue, breast cancer, fibromyalgia, vertigo, and tinnitus might have ties to Epstein-Barr.
+While I don’t agree with everything Anthony William says on health and healing, his work with EBV in particular was helpful for me.

 #1: Targeted herbal medicine